openstack/blazar/doc/source/introduction.rst

 Introduction
 ============

+Blazar is a resource reservation service for OpenStack.
 Idea of creating Blazar originated with two different use cases:

 * Compute host reservation (when user with admin privileges can reserve